fernandomv3/raytracing_in_one_week/README.md

 ##Notes
 The code was written while learning raytracing from the book, even if I tried to make the code efficent or "pythonic", there's still room for improvement so feel free to submit pull requests.

-The code was written in python3, it is not compatible with python2
+The code was written in python3, it is compatible with python2

 Since I tried to use pure pyhton3 and the standart library (No external libraries), the code outputs the image in ppm format directly to standart input, be sure to redirect stdout to a file in your console e.g
 ```bash
 ~$ python3 raytracer.py > image.ppm
 ```

 Another thing to be aware of is that this raytracer is really slow.
+You can gain a significant boost in performance by using PyPy.